Weakly maximal subgroups of branch groups: Level-transitive weakly maximal subgroups

-The aim of this section is to exhibit examples of weakly maximal subgroups that are level transitive.
-Recall that a subgroup $A$ in a branch group $G$ is dense for the congruence topology if and only if $\bigl(A\Stab_G(n)\bigr)/\Stab_G(n)=G/\Stab_G(n)$ for every $n$.
-On the other hand, $A$ is level transitive if and only if, for every $n$ the subgroup $\bigl(A\Stab_G(n)\bigr)/\Stab_G(n)\leq G/\Stab_G(n)$ acts transitively on the $n$\textsuperscript{th} level of the tree.
-This directly implies \begin{fact} In a branch group, every maximal subgroup of infinite index is a level transitive weakly maximal subgroup. \end{fact} As we will see, some branch groups have level transitive weakly maximal subgroups that are not maximal.
-We will first outline a method to search level transitive weakly maximal subgroups in branch groups acting on the $2$\hyphen regular rooted tree.
+The aim of this section is to exhibit examples of weakly maximal subgroups that are level-transitive.
+Recall that a subgroup $A$ in a branch group $G$ is dense for the congruence topology if and only if $\bigl(A\Stab_G(n)\bigr)/\Stab_G(n)=G/\Stab_G(n)$ for every~$n$.
+On the other hand, $A$ is level-transitive if and only if, for every $n$ the subgroup $\bigl(A\Stab_G(n)\bigr)/\Stab_G(n)\leq G/\Stab_G(n)$ acts transitively on the $n$\textsuperscript{th} level of the tree.
+This directly implies \begin{fact} In a branch group, every maximal subgroup of infinite index is a level-transitive weakly maximal subgroup. \end{fact} As we will see, some branch groups have level-transitive weakly maximal subgroups that are not maximal.
+We will first outline a method to search for level-transitive weakly maximal subgroups in branch groups acting on the $2$-regular rooted tree.
 We then illustrate this method in the particular example of the Grigrochuk group.
-Finally, for every branch group $G$ we will construct some extension $\check G$ which will retains a lot of the properties of $G$ and show that $\check G$ always has a level transitive weakly maximal subgroup.
+Finally, for every branch group $G$ we will construct some extension $\check G$ which will retains a lot of the properties of $G$ and show that $\check G$ always has a level-transitive weakly maximal subgroup.